-Over the past decade, the firm has expanded—as has its use of Laserfiche to manage its documents electronically.
+Over the past decade, the firm has expanded—as has its use of Laserfiche to manage its content.
+The firm has worked with Laserfiche solution provider CDI to meet changing needs.
 “Our business is growing dramatically, and so the scalability and reliability of Laserfiche has been critical to that success for us,” Skiles says.

 “When we started, we had zero advisors, and today we’re pushing almost 1,000.
 Keep in mind those advisors have accounts—from as little as four or five to several hundred.
 Laserfiche has been there with us the whole time,” he adds.

 Key to its usefulness, Skiles says, has been Laserfiche’s customizable folder structures, which makes it easy to use in different business units.
 “We have multiple departments—trading, new accounts, operations, cash management—all using Laserfiche for their various business processes.
 And the fact that it’s flexible enough to meet their needs, even though their roles and responsibilities are different, has helped us to have a cohesive group responding appropriately to clients as we use their documents.”